sofieseilnacht/Bird_Classification_Xception/README.md

 # Directory Information

-- images/
-    The images organized in subdirectories based on species.
+- images: The images organized in subdirectories based on species.
 See IMAGES AND CLASS LABELS section below for more info.
-- parts/
-    15 part locations per image.
+- parts: 15 part locations per image.
 See PART LOCATIONS section below for more info.
-- attributes/
-    322 binary attribute labels from MTurk workers.
+- attributes: 322 binary attribute labels from MTurk workers.
 See ATTRIBUTE LABELS section below for more info.

 ***